peanutprotocol/mint-club/README.md

 npm run yeet-it
 ```

 ⬆️ This says fuck it, builds the css, adds all files to a git commit, and pushes to github.
-It then gets autodeployed to www.mailcrypto.xyz.⬆️
+It then gets autodeployed to the web!⬆️

 ## TODO

-- [ ] swap out landing page images
+- [ ] sc
-- [ ] email notifications
+- [ ] frontend
-- [ ] deploy smart contract
+- [ ] mint script